Aketirani/airflow-weather/readme.md

-# Weather Data Pipeline with Apache Airflow
+# Weather Data Pipeline With Apache Airflow
 Apache Airflow is a platform designed to manage and automate complex workflows through programmatic scheduling and monitoring.
 It empowers users to define workflows as Directed Acyclic Graphs (DAGs), which represent a series of tasks and their dependencies.
 Each DAG outlines the sequence in which tasks are executed, ensuring that they run in the correct order and adhere to specified dependencies.

 ### Project Overview